Quick Answer

 Our Top Pick

-TriggerPoint GRID Foam Roller Original 13-inch
+TriggerPoint GRID Foam Roller for Exercise, Deep Tissue Massage and Muscle Recovery, Original (13-Inch)

 Best for: Serious athletes and deep tissue myofascial release